rust-lang/rust/src/doc/rustc-dev-guide/src/queries/incremental-compilation-in-detail.md

 did not yet exist in the previous session.

-So, having found the dep-node in the previous dependency graph, we can look up its dependencies (also dep-nodes in the previous graph) and continue with the rest of the try-mark-green algorithm.
+So, having found the dep-node in the previous dependency graph, we can look up its dependencies (i.e. also dep-nodes in the previous graph) and continue with the rest of the try-mark-green algorithm.
 The next interesting thing happens when we successfully marked the node as green.
 At that point we copy the node and the edges to its dependencies from the old graph into the new graph.
 We